-The state of Hawaii requires 1800 clock hours for the cosmetology course.
-Full-time Students are expected to complete the course in no more than 125% of the program length.
-If a student is never absent, he/she should complete the course within 51.43 weeks for a full-time student.
+The state of South Carolina requires 1500 clock hours for the cosmetology course.
+Students are expected to complete the course in no more than 125% of the program length.
+If a student is never absent, he/she should complete the course within 42.86 weeks for a full-time student and 75 weeks for a part-time student.